devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ### Random notes

+- An alert will not show up in the OnCall Alert Groups unless you have a contact point with a Grafana OnCall integration associated with it.
 - Contact point: who to contact.
 This references an integration that can be Grafana OnCall or a bunch of things like AWS SNS, Discord, Pager Duty, ...Each has their own configuration.
 - Alertmanager: There is a default of Grafana.
 Grafana is built in and accessible from the top level alert settings.
 I have associated my cs Email with this manager as the `grafana-default-email`.
 - Notification policies: tell who to send them to and how to aggregate alerts.
 There is a default policy that is sent to `grafana-default-email`, group for 30s and then wait 5 minutes before sending updates.
 - ML Support - They can look for patterns and forecast from data sources.
 - You can define your SLO, put them on a dashboard and generate alerts.
 - You can manage and declare incidents

+- OnCall and alerts are related by not the same thing.
+- An integration connects contact points, message templates, routes, and escalation chains to OnCall.
+Without an integration you cannot use the notification settings for a user.

+- If you don't want to use onCall then you can just create a contact point and associated it with an alert.
+The problem is that it only allows email by default.

 # --------------------------------- OLD